-A. Prior to commencement of work, Contractor shall submit to the Project Environmental Consultant (Owner's Representative) documentation that includes, without limitation, the following:

-- Copies of licenses and registrations required by Article 1.6 Required Licensure (include copies of subcontractors' licenses). - 2.
+- A. Prior to commencement of work, Contractor shall submit to the Project Environmental Consultant (Owner's Representative) documentation that includes, without limitation, the following: - Copies of licenses and registrations as required for the removal work included in this project. - 2.
 Copies of written notification to the following regulatory agencies: - a.
 Cal/OSHA - b.
-SCAQMD - c.
-Cal/DPH, if necessary. - Manufacturer's certification that HEPA vacuums, differential pressure air filtration devices and other local exhaust ventilation equipment conform to ANSI Z9.2-79 and have been permitted by the SCAQMD. - 4.
-Documentation showing that Contractor's employees, including foreman, supervisor, and any other company personnel or agents who may be exposed to airborne asbestos fibers or who may be responsible for any aspects of asbestos abatement activities, have received training as required by 29 CFR 1926.1101 and 8 CCR 1529. - Documentation showing that Contractor's employees, including foreman, supervisor, and any other company personnel or agents who may be exposed to airborne lead dust or who may be responsible for any aspects of lead abatement activities, have received training as required by 29 CFR 1926.62 and 8 CCR 1532.1. - 6.
+SCAQMD - Manufacturer's certification that HEPA vacuums, differential pressure air filtration devices and other local exhaust ventilation equipment conform to ANSI Z9.2-79 and have been permitted by the SCAQMD. - Documentation showing that Contractor's employees, including foreman, supervisor, and any other company personnel or agents who may be exposed to airborne asbestos fibers or who may be responsible for any aspects of asbestos abatement activities, have received training as required by 29 CFR 1926.1101 and 8 CCR 1529. - 5.
 Documentation from Physician (signed by an M.D.) showing that all employees or agents who may be exposed to airborne asbestos fibers in excess of background levels have received medical monitoring to determine whether they are physically capable of working while wearing the respirator required without suffering adverse health effects.
 The Contractor must be aware of and provide information to the examining physician about unusual conditions in the workplace environment (e.g. high temperatures, humidity, chemical contaminants) that may impact on the employee's ability to perform work activities. - 7.
 Documentation of respirator fit-testing for all Contractor employees and agents who must enter the work area.
 This fit-testing shall be conducted annually and in accordance with procedures as required by 29 CFR 1910.134 and 8 CCR 5144. - 8.
 An emergency preparedness plan as required by Article 1.16 Emergency Planning. - B. During abatement activities, Contractor shall maintain on-site records and submit to Project Environmental Consultant at the completion of the project documentation that includes, without limitation, the following: - 1.
-Copies of the work area entry/exit log book. - 2.
-Copies of logs documenting filter changes on respirators, HEPA vacuums, differential pressure air filtration devices, water filtration device, and other engineering controls. - Copies of Material Safety Data Sheets (MSDS) for solvents, encapsulants, wetting agents, replacement materials, and other substances brought by Contractor to the Project Site.
+Copies of the work area entry/exit log book. - Copies of logs documenting filter changes on respirators, HEPA vacuums, differential pressure air filtration devices, water filtration device, and other engineering controls.

+- 3. Copies of Material Safety Data Sheets (MSDS) for solvents, encapsulants, wetting agents, replacement materials, and other substances brought by Contractor to the Project Site.
 MSDSs shall be available the first day that subject materials/substances are present on the project site. - 4.
 Results of all required OSHA compliance air monitoring.
 Results shall be available for review by Consultant and Owner within 24 hours the sampling. - 5.
-Copies of all accident/incident reports where injury or damage has occurred on or to the Owner's property.

-- Copies of daily logs indicating location(s) worked, type of materials removed, quantity of materials removed and number of personnel conducting the aforementioned activities. - Copies of all transport manifests, trip tickets and disposal receipts for all asbestos waste materials removed from the site.
+Copies of all accident/incident reports where injury or damage has occurred on or to the Owner's property. - 6.
+Copies of daily logs indicating location(s) worked, type of materials removed, quantity of materials removed and number of personnel conducting the aforementioned activities. - 7.
+Copies of all transport manifests, trip tickets and disposal receipts for all asbestos waste materials removed from the site.